Divorcing Parents Love & Dread Summer

 4. Research camps and summer programs – If you can afford a program, fine.
 If not, check into scholarships and other financial assistance.

-5. Shift financial priorities – Temporarily, for the summer, you may shift the budget to camps from other discretionary spending.
+5. Shift financial priorities – Temporarily, for the summer, you may reallocate the budget from other discretionary spending to camps.

 6. Check local resources – Check if your municipality or church group sponsors free or low-fee services.

 7. Summer jobs – If your child is a teen, he/she may apply for a summer job.
-In addition, schools may offer or refer your child to a job that is educational as well as a source of spending money.
+In addition, schools may offer or refer your child to a job that is both educational and a source of spending money.

 Summer Camps

-When researching camps in the St. Louis area, there are many.
-Activities include sports, acting, outdoor education, and creativity (music and art), to name a few.
-My Summer Camps is a helpful website for locating St. Louis area camps.
-Another is St. Louis Magazine’s Guide to St. Louis Sports and Learning Camps.
-However, there are almost always webpages in other localities with similar information.
-By planning, your children can have a summer filled with activities and fun, which will allow you to go to work with peace of mind.
+When researching camps, there are usually many options.
+Activities include sports, acting, outdoor education, and creativity (music and art), among others.
+There are almost always webpages in most localities that outline options.
+By planning ahead, your children can have a summer filled with activities and fun, allowing you to go to work, if necessary, with peace of mind.

 Protect Yourself By Understanding Your Options and Knowing Your Rights